acdefgg/nestjs-jwt-auth/README.md

 ## Сertificate generation

-First, you need to generate a private and public JWT RS256 key.
+First, you need to generate a private and public JWT RS256 key: `private-key.pem` and `public-key.pem`.

 ## Building the app